secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/workflow.md

 This process covers any content request, Webcast, Interview, Meetup, etc. The process involves the following:

 - Requestors should assign a label that identifies their team and a weight correlating with their budget score to allow us to track each team's budget consumption.
-- A member of the Developer Evangelism team will triage the issue and provide all necessary details and directions
+- A member of the Developer Advocate team will triage the issue and provide all necessary details and directions
 - The necessary labels are applied to the issue as actions are taken on the request
 - Once the request is complete, the issue is assigned back to the requestor to provide the necessary metrics generated as a result of the before it is closed.